MockbaTheBorg/RunCPM/readme.md

 Some applications, like hi-tech C for example, will try to access user areas higher than 15 to verify if they are running on a different CP/M flavor than 2.2.
 This causes the generation of user areas with letters higher than F. This is an expected behavior and won't be "fixed".

+## Online contact/support

+https://discord.gg/7aQAGG - I have created this discord channel to be able to (eventually) meet people in real time and talk about RunCPM.
+Feel free to join.

 ## References

 https://weblambdazero.blogspot.com/2016/07/cpm-on-stick_16.html<br>